mtceballos/SIRENAdoc/SIRENAcommandline.rst

 	:ref:`reconMethods` Energy calculation Method: OPTFILT (Optimal filtering), WEIGHT (Covariance matrices), WEIGHTN (Covariance matrices, first order), I2R, I2RALL, I2RNOL and I2RFITTED (Linear Transformations), or PCA (Principal Component Analysis).
 Not used in library creation mode (:option:`mode` = 0)

 	Default: *OPTFILT*

+.. option::  filtEeV=<eV>

+	Energy of the filters of the library to be used to calculate energy (only for OPTFILT, I2R, I2RALL, I2RNOL and I2RFITTED).

+	Default: 1000

 .. option::  OFNoise=<NSD | WEIGHTM>